RPG-Paper-Maker/Game-Scripts/README.md

 npm install
 ```

 You also need to have a project to test.
-You can run this command to automaticaly copy the `project-without-name` project folder you have in `pathToYourDocuments/RPG Paper Maker Games`:
+You can run this command to automaticaly copy the `Project-without-name` project folder you have in `pathToYourDocuments/RPG Paper Maker Games`:

 ```bash
 npm run copy-project